bobbramillan/Coast/README.md

   `IAMFullAccess`, `AWSLambda_FullAccess`, `AmazonAPIGatewayAdministrator`
 - zsh interpreted `*` in ARNs as a wildcard — solved by wrapping ARNs in quotes
 - Lambda cold starts cause slight latency on first call — acceptable for a terminal app
+- CORS required OPTIONS preflight configuration on API Gateway plus headers in every Lambda response

 **Why Lambda over running the backend locally?**
 If credentials lived in the JAR, anyone could decompile it and extract them.
 Lambda keeps all sensitive logic and credentials inside AWS, completely separate from the distributed JAR.

+### 10. CI/CD with GitHub Actions
+CoastBackend deploys automatically on every push to main.
+The workflow builds the fat JAR with Maven and redeploys all six Lambda functions using the AWS CLI.
+AWS credentials are stored as GitHub secrets — never in code.

+### 11. Coast Web App
+A browser-based version of Coast built as a separate static site deployed to Vercel at https://coast-web-bav.vercel.app/.
+Replicates the full terminal app feature set with a terminal aesthetic using JetBrains Mono and green-on-black.
+SHA-256 hashing is done in the browser using the native `crypto.subtle` API, matching the Java implementation exactly.

 ---